Z-Wave-Me/zwave-smarthome/docs/app/controllers/app.md

-**Overview:** This controller handles the Local apps, Online Apps and Active apps.
+**Overview:** Controllers that handle the Local apps, Online Apps and Active apps.